Paul Green (musician): The School of Rock Music

 Paul Green began giving traditional individual music lessons in his home in 1996.
 He invited a group of his students to sit in, or "jam", with his own band with disappointing results.
 But by the third week, he found that the students who played in a group had advanced much more than the students who received only traditional solo instruction.
 He modified his teaching method to supplement traditional instruction with group practice, with the goal of playing a show.
 He compared it to the difference between "...shooting hoops and playing basketball".
 In 1999, the most advanced students played their first public concert at an art gallery.

 He took out a loan for $7000 in 2002 and established a permanent location for the first Paul Green School of Rock Music in a dilapidated building at 1320 Race St, Philadelphia that has since been demolished.
 The location had a number of small rooms for individual instrumental instruction as well as larger performance spaces for full band practices.
 Green chose to name the school after himself to avoid confusion with the Herbie Hancock television program Rockschool, but always referred the program as "Rock School".

 Green was bought out in 2009 by investor Sterling Partners and the management team he had brought in, headed by former Clear Channel executive Matt Ross.
 Ross remained chief executive officer until 2010, managing the company's expansion and private equity acquisition.
 The name was changed to School of Rock in 2010, and former McDonald's executive Chris Catalano replaced Ross as CEO.

+Paul Green Rock Academy

 Green's non-compete agreement with School of Rock expired in 2013, and he announced plans to open a Paul Green Rock Academy in Woodstock, New York to serve ages 8 to 18, as well as a Woodstock Music Lab in Ulster County with Woodstock Music Festival promoter Michael Lang.
 In February 2018, Green opened a Paul Green Rock Academy in Norwalk, Connecticut.
 The Paul Green Rock Academies were closed in August 2025, following accusations of sexual misconduct from Green towards his students.